dimmando/abc-bookshop/README.md

 **Navbar bottom row - last line**

-Contains main menu where the user can click the following links:
+Contains main menu that awailable for both type of users, Guest and Logged In, and where they can click the following links:

 - Home - takes the user to the home page
 - Subject - category filtering available
 - Special offers - new arrivals, on sale